heybirendra/uspowerplant/README.md

 * Docker + Docker Compose
 * Git
+* .env file: Need to update this, with correct details like AWS & db credits.
-* S3 Bucket
+* S3 Bucket :
   + Bucket Created + File Uploaded with GEN23.csv schema file.
-NOTE, if no bucket found, ingestor will create it and put the file in it so that it can read it.
+NOTE, if no bucket found, ingestor on run, will create it and put the file in it so that S3 resource is ready to read the file.
-  + This file is in the ingestor and was extracted from the parent excel file GEN23 sheet, which was downloaded from the given link, and was used for development.
+  + This file is in the ingestor module, and was extracted from the parent excel file GEN23 sheet, which was downloaded from the assignment given link, and was used for the development.

 ### Clone the Repository